neo4j-labs/neosemantics/README.md

 #### 2. Importing RDF data

-Once the Graph config is created we can import data from a url using `fetch`:
+Once the Graph config is created we can import data from an url using `fetch`:

 ```
 call n10s.rdf.import.fetch( "https://raw.githubusercontent.com/jbarrasa/neosemantics/3.5/docs/rdf/nsmntx.ttl",